puneetpunj/salesforce-env-config-tests/README.md

 * Using username, password and security token
 * Using oAuth (connected app)

-credentials To avoid any setup error, provide credentials for every `base` and `destination` org in below format:
+To avoid any setup error, provide at least one type of credentials for every `base` and `destination` org.
+Ensure `inUse` is `true` for one of the credentials type.
+Use below format:

 ```json
  "loginDetails": {